mmjmike/CombLabel/README.md

 ---
 ## Goal of the program

-UUCSL is a Python 3 package that calculates universal unambiguous combinatorial selective labeling schemes to label proteins with stable 13C and 15N isotopes and perform fast NMR signal assignment
+UUCSL is a Python 3 package that calculates unambiguous combinatorial selective labeling schemes to label proteins with stable 13C and 15N isotopes and perform fast NMR signal assignment